riscv-boom/riscv-boom/README.md

    $ vim build-rv64g.sh
 ````

-Modify the `riscv-gnu-toolchain` entry to specify rv64imafd as the ISA we want to build:
+Modify the `riscv-gnu-toolchain` and `riscv-isa-sim` entries to specify rv64imafd as the ISA we want
+to build:

 ````
 build_project riscv-isa-sim --prefix=$RISCV --with-fesvr=$RISCV --with-isa=rv64imafd
 build_project riscv-gnu-toolchain --prefix=$RISCV --with-arch=rv64imafd
 ````

-Now we can build the riscv-tools:
+Now we can build the riscv-tools within (boom-template/rocket-chip/riscv-tools):

 ````
    $ ./build-rv64g.sh
-   $ cd ../emulator; make run CONFIG=BOOMConfig
 ````

 For more detailed information on the toolchain, visit
 [the riscv-tools repository](https://github.com/riscv/riscv-tools).

 **Using the gem5 O3 Pipeline Viewer with BOOM**